mysteriouspants/mysterious_cache/README.md

 Internally uses no unsafety, no Rc to create the linked list that backs the eviction queue.
 Whether avoiding these things was wise or not is a matter of debate.
-The linked list for the eviction queue is stored on a Vec, so this isn't going to do interesting things with heap fragmentation outside of what HashMap will already do.
-It should also help with data locality and processor memory prefetching, but I haven't done any testing to see if any of this is validated.
+The eviction queue itself is embedded in the backing hash map, so there is no extra storage cost for it.

 In addition there are two other useful caches provided, an Expiring Cache and a Shared Cache.